View of Lerici from La Spezia. It's a very beautiful place. However, the drive to get there was not!

 Next time I rent a car to go out of town, I might get the car from the airport or Villa Borghese to avoid the Center and EUR.
 Even for experienced drivers getting in and out of Rome is confusing.

 The drive, except when I was freaking out, was beautiful.
-I love seeing how the terrain changed from Lazio, to Tuscany, to Liguria, and then Piemonte.
+I loved seeing how the terrain changed from Lazio, to Tuscany, to Liguria, and then Piemonte.

 The Fiat 500 is a great little car.
 Excellent mileage.
 I don't know what type of engine I had.
 Mine did not have a lot pick up.
 Merging onto the Autostrada from a gas station was a little stressful.